To illuminate a bright future through collaboration.

-To bring together ART + ETHICS to stimulate a nuanced conversation about the future of technology.
+To activate the arts to create a nuanced conversation about the future of technology.

 About Colab futures

 Founders Karen Ingram and Wieke Betten met in early 2015 as part of the Synthetic Biology LEAP program at the Landscaping Workshop in Washington DC, where they received a crash course in the emerging arena of synthetic biology.
 As their immersion in the LEAP progressed, they discovered overlap in what they saw as challenges and opportunities in innovation; only separated by lingo.
 Ingram is from an art and professional marketing background, and Betten is an ethics phD.
 The two collaborated on an Action Plan as part of the program.
 The Action plan, CoLabFutures: Collaborations To Open Up The Future Of Biotechnology, is available on the SynbioLEAP website.
 Betten and Ingram are fortunate recipients of a SynbioLEAP Catalyst grant, in support of their vision.

 Betten and Ingram crafted a manifesto to convey their joint vision.